EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Explore-Windows-Admin-Center.md

 ### Task 2: Using Microsoft Edge, navigate to https://admincenter.smart.etc

+Perform this task on CL1.

 1. In Microsoft Edge, navigate to https://admincenter.smart.etc.
 1. In Windows Security, sign in with **smart\Administrator**.

     > You have to enter username and password, because all sites containing a dot are assigned to the Internet zone by default.
 Moreover, Microsoft Edge does not send the Windows credentials to sites in the Internet zone by default.

 ### Task 3: Add https://admincenter.smart.etc to the Intranet zone

+Perform this task on CL1.

 1. Click **Start**, and type **Internet Options**.
 1. Click **Internet Options**.